wp-plugins/wpcareers/readme.txt

 bugfix release

 fixed for plugin auto-upgrade
+Note: This bugfix release hove to install Manually.
+- fixed for the plugin auto-upgrade. (must test with the next coming version)
-moved directories public resources to wp-content fixed some bugs in administrator’s interface (redirect ...)
+- moved directories public resources to wp-content
+- fixed some bugs in administrator’s interface (redirect, brocken links …)
+- the dashboard will show only for users with rolle >1

 = 1.0 =